Minimal Risk Senior Management & Support Team

 After a short career break to have her family Andrea started to work as part of the Administration Team for the County Inspectorate which was part of Herefordshire Council.

 In 2002 she was promoted to Business Services Senior Administration as part of a new national Government body for Registration, Inspection, and Enforcement for Social Care in England.
 Andreas main role was to ensure that administrative processes for inspection and enforcement were carried out to meet appropriate timescales and to maintain internal systems including finalising inspection reports and processing CRB disclosures.

 In 2008 she became part of the Regional Contact Team for the Regulator of Social Care in England to provide help and advice on processes to a vulnerable client group, professionals, proprietors and members of the public.

 Other duties included assessing and logging incident reports including adult protection issues.

-Andrea joined MRC in mid 2009 to assist operations with additional administration support and to coordinate rosters and manning levels on projects in the UK.
+Andrea joined MRC in mid-2009 to assist operations with additional administrative support and to coordinate rosters and manning levels on projects in the UK.

 Vicky Hanks - Vetting Officer

 Vicky joined MRC in October 2016, bringing a wealth of administrative experience to her role as Vetting Officer.
 Vicky spent 7 years working in recruitment where she interviewed, referenced and placed staff, both temporary and permanent, on a daily basis.
 This also required a lot of client facing work in order to ascertain and keep up to date with their requirements.